0xjbb/indirect-syscalls/README.md

 # indirect-syscalls
-Indirect Syscall implementation, nothing new.
+Indirect Syscall implementation, nothing new or ground breaking, just coded it because I was bored.